-The window period is the time between when you're exposed to an infection and when a test can accurately detect it.
+The detection time is the time between when you're exposed to an substance and when a test can accurately detect it.
 Testing too early can result in false negatives.
-This guide explains window periods for all common STDs so you can get tested at the right time.
+This guide explains detection times for all common Drugs so you can get tested at the right time.

-After being exposed to a sexually transmitted infection, your body needs time to develop detectable signs of the infection.
+After being exposed to a drugly transmitted substance, your body needs time to develop detectable signs of the substance.
 This could be:

-- Antibodies: Proteins your immune system produces to fight the infection
+- Antibodies: Proteins your immune system produces to fight the substance

 - Antigens: Proteins from the pathogen itself